AML-Project-Group/impersonation_detection/README.md

 PRE-PROCESSING (INDIVIDUAL 1) - Michael

+* The code contains the function preproc_df(filename) with all the transformations, which can be used to get a dataframe from the train or test dataset

+* There are 152 features.
+The class 155 is perfectly balanced: 50% with value 0, 50% with value 1

-* The dataframe has many features with no values, then I used a for loop check the std for each columns: if the std == 0, then the feature is deleted.
+* Step 1 - The dataframe has many features with no values, then I used a for loop check the std for each columns: if the std == 0, then the feature is deleted.
 From the original 153 features we end up with 79.

-* The class 155 is perfectly balanced: 50% with value 0, 50% with value 1
+* Step 2 - There are duplicated features, that is having exactly the same values: these columns (14) can be removed as well.
+The dataframe has now 64 features and 1 class

-* After plotting the features, it's clear that none of them has a normal distribution.
-Most features are binary, having only the values 1 and 0
+* After plotting the features, it's clear that none of them has a normal distribution

-* Initially the features have been sorted by Pearson and by non-parametric correlations (Kendall and Spearman) but then this solution has been discarded.
-It has been created the file FeaturesByCorrelation.md for reference

-* Tried to transform the data using normalisation, standardisation and also PowerTransformer, but there was no or just little improvement in the normal distribution

-* Decided to binarise every non-binary features: not sure this is the best solution

-* Now there are 2 dataframes available: df and df_binarized (having both 78 features + 1 class)

-* Some features have duplicates, then they can be removed from the previous dataframes: the new dataframes have 65 and 36 features
+* Step 3 - Remove highly correlated features (kendall/spearman >= 0.9): the dataframe has 45 features + 1 class

+* The only useful transformation seems to be the standardization.
+Normalizer, PowerTransformer, Binarizer have been tried unsuccessfully

+* Step 4 - Standardize the features to give them a distribution closer to the normal one (mean = 0, sd = 1)

 SELECTING FEATURES (INDIVIDUAL 2) - Ian